Jacarte/jacarte.github.io/_posts/2021-11-01-HandMadeWasmDeploInFastly.md

 Fastly provides a cli tool to be able to interact with their API.
 It is composed by several modules.
 The `compute` module of the [cli](https://github.com/fastly/cli), has three main commands, `init`, `build` and `deploy`.

-The first one creates the HTTP service and the project boilerplate in the language of your preference: `Rust` or `AssemblyScript`.
+The first one creates the HTTP service and the project boilerplate in the language of your preference: `Rust` or `TypeScript`.

 The second one, builds your project and creates a tar file with the following structure if you select `Rust` from the begining:
 ```